-On the most practical level, critics of the term have noted it suggests a familiarity with technology that not all children have, effectively ignoring the complex political economic contexts within which one has access to technology and the simple facts of unequal access globally.
-Olobal statistics concerning the digital divide estimate that perhaps merely 8 to 10 percent of the world's population have internet access.
+On the most practical level, critics of the term have noted it suggests a familiarity with technology that not all children have, effectively ignoring the complex political economic contexts within which one has access to technology and the simple facts of unequal access globally (Holton 2010; Jones et al. 2010; Kennedy et al.2010; Jones and Shao 2011; McKenzie 2013).
+Global statistics concerning the digital divide estimate that perhaps merely 8-10 per cent of the world's population have Internet access.

-Writing in the British Journal of Education Technology in 2008, a group of academics led by Sue Bennett of the University of Wollongong set out to debunk the whole idea of digital natives, arguing that there may be "as much variation within the digital native generation as between the generations".
-They caution that the idea of a new generation that learns in a different way might actually be counterproductive in education, because such sweeping generalisations "fail to recognise cognitive differences in young people of different ages, and variation within age groups".
-11
+Writing in the British Journal of Education Technology in 2008, a group of academics led by Sue Bennett of the University of Wollongong set out to debunk the whole idea of digital natives, arguing that there may be "as much variation within the digital native generation as between the generations."
+They caution that the idea of a new generation that learns in a different way might actually be counterproductive in education, because such sweeping generalisations "fail to recognise cognitive differences in young people of different ages, and variation within age groups."
+(Economist 2010)

 Although the Harmonia study interviewed international students from all continents and eight languages, one cannot presume that this group is therefore globally representative.
 In fact, while several of the students in the sample come from developing regions, these young people are not representative of the global population.
-In fact, "international students comprise a highly populated sojourning group with some specific characteristics that make their experience different from other migrating groups such as guest workers or refugees.
-12 As Cemalcilar, Falbo and Stapleton point out, "they are a more homogenous group in that they are typically young and well educated.
-In general, they arrive in the host country pre-trained in the host language and prepared to adjust to the host culture."
-Because of their special status, one much more privileged than many migrants, refugees, and guest workers, "keeping in touch with their own culture and society and maintaining existing relationships may be more of a need for student groups, compared to more permanently settled and established groups such as ethnic groups or immigrants."14 The research data completely supports these earlier studies with all but one student reporting their primary use of computer mediated communication is contacting friends and family "back home."
-The survey respondents quite clearly echo the existing research in the field, in that they pointed out not only the primary function of technology for contacting home but also their lack of using that exact same technology (i.e. Facebook) for contacting people in the host country.
+In fact, "international students comprise a highly populated sojourning group with some specific characteristics that make their experience different from other migrating groups such as guest workers or refugees" (Berry and Sam 1997, 92).
+As Cemalcilar, Falbo, and Stapleton point out, "They are a more homogenous group in that they are typically young and well educated.
+In general, they arrive in the host country pre-trained in the host language and prepared to adjust to the host culture" (Berry and Sam 1997, 92).
+Because of their special status, one much more privileged than many migrants, refugees, and guest workers, "keeping in touch with their own culture and society and maintaining existing relationships may be more of a need for student groups, compared to more permanently settled and established groups such as ethnic groups or immigrants" (Berry et al. 1989, 135-186).
+The research data completely supports these earlier studies with all but one student reporting their primary use of computer-mediated communication is contacting friends and family "back home."
+The survey respondents quite clearly echo the existing research in the field, in that they pointed out not only the primary function of technology for contacting home but also their lack of using that exact same technology (i.e., Facebook) for contacting people in the host country.
 As a foreign student studying in Poland commented, "I rarely use it to keep in touch with friends here in Cracow."
-(AG 4)
+When considering a study of international university students abroad, one might presume that their digital interactions might engage with alterity in some form.
+The Harmonia study suggests that this is not the case.
+Instead of engaging with "the Other" through computermediated communication, it seems that our sample used that technology primarily to engage with the same, the familiar and the comfortable.